hahnp13/ALS6502C-LMANR-Manual/docs/03-Module_4.md

 <p class="caption">(\#fig:unnamed-chunk-21-2)QQ and box plots.</p>
 </div>

 Above, we see further improvement in the residual variances across treatment types.
 Diagnosing complex GLMs can be very difficult.
-Residuals are often NOT NORMALLY DISTRIBUTED, even though they should be.
+Residuals are often *not normally distributed*, even though in theory they should be.
 We will return to this later.

 ``` r